Test planning – the quest for success

 The perfect itinerary

-Back to my days as a travel agent, when you are booking a holiday for someone, you literally have to become that person (the 'end user').
-You need to realise that what is your ideal holiday is not necessarily going to be everybody else's and that there are many routes that the user can take to get to the end goal - the holiday of a lifetime for example.
-Each one of these routes needs to be researched, recommended and matched to the customers’ requirements and planned out in detail to ensure that the whole journey is seamless.
-We are doing the same thing when we test our projects, the test plan is the 'Itinerary' for all our journeys through to the end goal and it is essential that every care is taken to ensure that no dead-ends (or goblins) are met!
+Back to my days as a travel agent, when I had to book a holiday for someone, I literally had to become that person (the 'end user').
+I realised that what is your ideal holiday is not necessarily going to be everybody else's, and that there are many routes that the user can take to get to the end goal - for example, the holiday of a lifetime.
+Each one of these routes needs to be researched, recommended and matched to the customers’ requirements, and planned out in detail to ensure that the whole journey is seamless.
+As QA's, we are doing the same thing when we test our projects, the test plan is the 'Itinerary' for all our journeys through to the end goal, and it is essential that every care is taken to ensure that no dead-ends (or goblins) are met!